opengovernment/opengovernment-local/README.md

 -e git+http://github.com/rhymeswithcycle/represent-boundaries.git#egg=represent-boundaries
 ```

-Then, run `pip install -r requirements.txt` and you should be ready to go!
+Run `pip install -r requirements.txt` and you should be ready to go!

 ## Boundary Service